tum-ens/mathprog-energy-models/README.md

 ### DCFLOW

-This linear programming model finds the minimum cost generation and network flow for a lossless network, while obeying **linearised DC powerflow** equations.
+This linear programming model finds the minimum cost generation and network flow for a lossless electricity network, while obeying **linearised DC powerflow** equations.

 ### DHMNL

-This mixed-integer linear programming (MILP) model finds the **maximum revenue topology and size** of a district heating network for a given set of source and demand vertices.
+This mixed-integer linear programming (MILP) model finds the **maximum revenue topology and size** of a district heating (DH) network for a given set of source and demand vertices.
 The model **can decide which demands to connect** and consequently plans the location and size of the built network.
+Different from most other models here, this implies that the system under design does not have to satisfy a demand, but can select only a (possibly empty) subset of profitable customers.

 ### Equilibrium

-This LP model finds the **maximum welfare** solution for a given set of  a) a discretised production cost curve (i.e. a **merit order** curve) and b) a discretised utility function of customers (i.e. a **price-demand** curve).
+This LP model finds the **maximum welfare** solution for a given set of
+a) a discretised production cost curve (i.e. a **merit order** supply cost curve) and
+b) a discretised utility function of customers (i.e. a **price-demand** curve).
+I thus finds the [economic equilibrium](https://en.wikipedia.org/wiki/Economic_equilibrium) of the market situation encoded by its inputs.

 ### Intertemporal

 This LP model finds the minimum cost **investment plan** for for a set of two power plant technologies over multiple decades, allowing investment decisions every five years.
-Old investments phase out of the power plant fleet after the **lifetime** of each investment is over.
+Old investments phase out of the power plant fleet after the parameterised **lifetime** of each investment is over.

 ### N minus 1